Treaties between Rome and Carthage: Implications and aftermath

-While each party to the treaty was not obliged to come to the aid of the other, it was an attempt by Carthage, which felt itself less able to carry out land warfare, to drag Rome into a land war in Sicily.
-The Carthaginians would supply ships for the transport of troops, and would pay the cost of supplies and cargo.
-The treaty also implied that Carthage was offering Rome the help of its navy against Pyrrhus, since Roman generals, such as Publius Cornelius Scipio, commonly used the sailors of its transport ships alongside the soldiers in battle.
+While each party to the treaty was not obliged to come to the aid of the other, the treaty was an attempt by Carthage, which felt itself less able to carry out land warfare, to drag Rome into a land war in Sicily.
+The Carthaginians would supply ships for the transport of troops and pay the cost of supplies and cargo.
+The treaty also implied that Carthage was offering Rome the help of its navy against Pyrrhus since Roman generals, such as Publius Cornelius Scipio, commonly used the sailors of its transport ships alongside the soldiers in battle.

 An improvement in Rome's condition followed soon after the treaty was put in place, which acknowledged Rome's increased military and economic powers.
 The treaty, on the other hand, betrayed Carthage's relative weakness in conceding that Rome was an equal, which was probably a result of its difficulties in Sicily.
-It may also have been this treaty that led the Romans to appreciate the growing importance and power of their Republic and the limits of the power of Carthage.
-Rome would subsequently defeat Pyrrhus, who by then had defeated the Carthaginians, and needed only to extend its reach to conquer rich Sicily, with its grain reserves.
+It may also have been the treaty that led the Romans to appreciate their growing importance and power of and the limits of Carthaginian power.
+Rome would subsequently defeat Pyrrhus, who had defeated the Carthaginians.
+Rome needed only to extend its reach to conquer rich Sicily, with its grain reserves.

-In 275 BC, after the defeat of Maleventum (Beneventum), Pyrrhus returned to Epirus and Rome was left master of the entire Italian peninsula south of the Tusco-Emilian Apennines.
-The First Punic war began eleven years later, in 264 BC.
+In 275 BC, after the defeat of Maleventum (Beneventum), Pyrrhus returned to Epirus, and Rome was left master of the entire Italian peninsula south of the Tusco-Emilian Apennines.
+The First Punic War began eleven years later, in 264 BC.